Type: Full-time, two-year employment contract (renewal possible).

 Want to be considered?
 Send a résumé and cover letter explaining why you’re ideal for this role to: email@example.com

-Deadline: The deadline to apply is Monday, January 24, 2022, but we will review applicants on a rolling basis.
+Deadline: We will review applicants on a rolling basis.

 About Word In Black